| Module Code | STU33002 |

 On successful completion of this module, students will be able to:

-LO2.
-Understand and put into practice use of inbuilt and user written
+- LO2.
+Understand and put into practice use of inbuilt and user written functions

-LO5.
-Understand the use of Generalized linear models and their application to
+- LO4.
+Understand the use of Generalized linear models and their application to different data types

 Module Content